marijnh/module-workshop/2015/README.md

 ## Exercise 5 (hard): Imported objects

-Change to code to use the `import * as X from "./something.js"` construct, which binds `X` to an object containing all the exports from `something.js`.
+Change the code to use the `import * as X from "./something.js"` construct, which binds `X` to an object containing all the exports from `something.js`.
 How does the output change?